- How do I setup all my workstations to use the same settings?

 This is a bug within Revit.
 Occasionally certain elements on a sheet may choose not to print, this can usually be corrected by printing this particular view with raster settings.

 Xrev Transmit utilises the built-in Revit revisioning system.
 As such, to increase a revision on a sheet, place a cloud on that sheet and ensure it is associated to the appropriate revision sequence number.
 You can also edit the revisions on the sheet in the instance properties of the sheet to force a revision to display where a cloud isn’t applicable.
 Refer to Revit help for further information.
+You can also use Xrev UpRev, a free tool for quickly adding a revision to many sheets at once.
 At Xrev we don't believe in messy hacks to workaround existing Revit functional limitations.

 In Xrev Transmit I’m trying to edit multiple rows simultaneously by using shift click and it’s not working?